vechiato/vechiato.github.io/content/post/Book AI Engineering.md

 - Explanation: Effective prompt engineering can dramatically improve the quality of AI outputs without modifying the model itself.

 - Personal Reflection: This takeaway highlights the growing importance of designing optimal interactions between humans and AI.
-As a DevOps engineer, I see parallels with infrastructure-as-code principles—both require careful input design to ensure reliable outputs.
+As a Platform engineer, I see parallels with infrastructure-as-code principles—both require careful input design to ensure reliable outputs.

 - Quote: “The right instructions can get a model to perform the task you want, in the format of your choice.”